Best Shampoo for Dry Hair and Scalp (2026 Guide)

 Do I need to put conditioner on my scalp?

-Generally no—keep conditioner from mid-lengths down.
-If your scalp is truly dry (not flaky), you can palm-rub a pea-size of a scalp-safe conditioner (oat/niacinamide, minimal oils) and rinse thoroughly.
+Usually, no—apply conditioner from mid-lengths to ends.
+If your scalp is truly dry (and not oily or flaky), you can work a pea-sized amount of a lightweight, scalp-friendly conditioner into your roots and rinse thoroughly.

 Can I oil my scalp for dryness?